jessicaanne0982/FE_Mod1_Advanced_React_Ecommerce_App/README.md

 # Advanced React E-Commerce Web App

-The Advanced React E-Commerce Web App is a responsive and dynamic React E-Commerce web application featuring global state management with Redux Toolkit, server state handling with React Query, and styled with Bootstrap.
-Products are fetched from the [Fake Store API](https://fakestoreapi.com/).
+A responsive and dynamic e-commerce web application built with React, featuring global state management via Redux Toolkit, server state handling with React Query, and styled using Bootstrap.
+Product data is fetched in real-time from the [Fake Store API](https://fakestoreapi.com/), while Firebase Authentication secures user login and registration, and Firestore is used for storing user profiles, admin-managed products, and submitted orders.

+## Features
+- Browse real-time products from the Fake Store API
+- Filter products by category (dynamically loaded)
+- Add, edit, and remove items from the shopping cart
+- Full CRUD support for Firestore-based admin products
+- User authentication with Firebase
+- Persistent global state via Redux
+- Protected routes for authenticated users
+- Admin panel for product management

+## Tech Stack
+- React (with TypeScript)
+- Redux Toolkit - for global state management
+- React Query - for server-side data fetching and caching
+- Bootstrap - for responsive UI components
+- Vite - for fast development build process
+- Firebase - for authentication and Firestore database
+- Fake Store API - for mock product data

 ## Installation